-- Patients and their doctors can often have different expectations of the outcomes of their treatment.
+- Patients and doctors can often have different expectations of the outcomes of treatment.

 - The reasons for this are varied, but understanding the difference in perspectives is key.